 Not only will this protect your dog's skin, but it will help you cut your dog's coat more evenly.

-This can happen when dog owners are being careless or moving too quickly.
+This can happen when dog parents are being careless or moving too quickly.
 Special care needs to be taken when bathing the face and head.

 While many modern dog shampoos are designed to be safe for contact with the eyes, they're still likely to cause discomfort, and that irritation can make bath time all the more stressful.